Cloud security

 • Prevent user access to service accounts used by VMs and automated processes.
 Reduce the number of user-managed service account keys to an absolute minimum.

 A strong IAM system locks down user and service accounts.
-Insecure connections will be denied or limited.
-Access to resources will only be possible to authorized users based on need.
+Insecure connections are denied or limited, and access to resources is only possible to authorized users based on need.

 However, don’t stop with Google’s internal IAM.
 Some critical IAM cloud functions require outside assistance.